NicholasStern/Dotua/docs/documentation.md

 The AutoDiff class functions as a **Node** factory, allowing the user to initialize variables for the sake of constructing arbitray functions.
-Because the **Node** class serves only as an interface for the *Scalar* and *Vector* classes, we do not want users to instantiate objects of the *Node* class directly.
-Thus, we define the *AutoDiff* class in the following way to allow users only to initialize *Scalar* and *Vector* variables:
+Because the **Node** class serves only as an interface for the *Scalar* and *Vector* classes, users should not instantiate objects of the *Node* class directly.
+Thus, we define the *AutoDiff* class in the following way to allow users to initialize *Scalar* and *Vector* variables:

 ```Python
 from Dotua.nodes.scalar import Scalar